anir-tubi/tubi-roku/README.md

 `$ gulp install --test`

 2\.
 Prepare for submission release.
-- Create a new branch based off of master and call it "x_y_branch", where x is the Major Release number and where y is the Minor Release number: i.e. `2_9_branch`.
+- Create a new branch based off of master which will be used to make updates as needed for a submission release.
+Branch name is not important, but for clarity it can be something like: `updates_for_x_y_submission`, where x is the Major Release number and where y is the Minor Release number: i.e. `updates_for_2_14_submission`.

 - Create a new `new_images_since_x_y` file: i.e. `new_images_since_2_9` in the `new_images_since` directory.